Vestigial anyon condensation in kagome quantum spin liquids: Measurements and Results

-Finally, we illustrate the experimental signature of the vestigial anyon condensation via the dynamical spin spectra that can be probed from neutron scattering.
-As shown in Fig.~\ref{fig:fig4}, we compute the dynamical spin-spin correlation functions $S^{\pm}_{\alpha\beta}(\mathbf{q},\tau)=\langle S^{+}_{-\mathbf{q},\alpha}(\tau)S^{-}_{\mathbf{q},\beta}\rangle$ and $S^{zz}_{\alpha\beta}(\mathbf{q},\tau)=\langle S^{z}_{-\mathbf{q},\alpha}(\tau)S^{z}_{\mathbf{q},\beta}\rangle$ where $\mathbf{q}$ moves along the high-symmetry path in the BZ (Fig.~\ref{fig:fig1} (b)) and $\alpha$, $\beta$ stand for the site index of the 6-site unit cell.
-From the SAC process and by taking the trace of the site indices, we obtain the spectra $S^{\pm}(\mathbf{q},\omega)$ and $S^{zz}(\mathbf{q},\omega)$ with the former probing the spinon-pair and the later probing the vison-pair.
-The spectra in Fig.~\ref{fig:fig4} (a) and (d) inside the QSL-I phase are consistent with those in previous works~\cite{GYSun2018,Becker2018} and the spinon and vison continua are clearly visible with the former acquiring larger gap and wider spread in the frequency and the later acquiring much smaller gap and signature of translational symmetry fractionalization (a finite momentum minima at $M$ point).
-Going into the QSL-II phase in Fig.~\ref{fig:fig4} (b) and (e), due to the confinement of the spinon, i.e., condensation of $m\boxtimes m$, the $S^{\pm}(\mathbf{q},\omega)$ loses its continuum and becomes a sharp triplon band with a big gap, above which there are multi-triplon bands.
-On the other hand, since the visons on the two layers are now identical, the $S^{zz}(\mathbf{q},\omega)$ can still detect their continua as shown in Fig.~\ref{fig:fig4} (e), with even smaller gap and spread in energy than those in Fig.~\ref{fig:fig4} (d).
-Further increase $J$ to the singlet phase, both spectra are now sharp and present the typical $S=1$ triplon dispersion in an anisotropic singlet-product paramagnet.
-The entire Fig.~\ref{fig:fig4} therefore demonstrates the dynamical signature of the vestigial anyon condensation.
+Finally, we illustrate the dynamical signature of the vestigial anyon condensation via the spin spectra that can be probed from neutron scattering.
+As shown in Fig.~\ref{fig:fig4}, we compute the dynamical spin-spin correlation functions $S^{\pm}_{\alpha\beta}(\mathbf{q},\tau)=\langle S^{+}_{-\mathbf{q},\alpha}(\tau)S^{-}_{\mathbf{q},\beta}\rangle$ and $S^{zz}_{\alpha\beta}(\mathbf{q},\tau)=\langle S^{z}_{-\mathbf{q},\alpha}(\tau)S^{z}_{\mathbf{q},\beta}\rangle$ where $\mathbf{q}$ moves along the high-symmetry path in the Brillouin zone [Fig.~\ref{fig:fig1} (b)] and $\alpha$, $\beta$ stand for the site index of the six-site unit cell.
+From the stochastic analytic continuation process and by taking the trace of the site indices, we obtain the spectra $S^{\pm}(\mathbf{q},\omega)$ and $S^{zz}(\mathbf{q},\omega)$, with the former probing the spinon pair and the later probing the vison pair.
+The spectra in Figs.~\ref{fig:fig4} (a) and \ref{fig:fig4}(d) in the QSL-I phase are consistent with those in previous works~\cite{GYSun2018,Becker2018} and the spinon and vison continua are clearly visible, with the former acquiring a larger gap and wider spread in the frequency and the latter acquiring a much smaller gap and signature of translational symmetry fractionalization (a finite momentum minimum at point $M$).
+Going into the QSL-II phase in Figs.~\ref{fig:fig4} (b) and \ref{fig:fig4}(e), due to the confinement of the spinon, i.e., condensation of $m\boxtimes m$, the $S^{\pm}(\mathbf{q},\omega)$ loses its continuum and becomes a sharp triplon band with a big gap, above which there are multi-triplon bands.
+On the other hand, since the visons in the two layers are now identical, the $S^{zz}(\mathbf{q},\omega)$ can still detect their continua as shown in Fig.~\ref{fig:fig4} (e), with an even smaller gap and spread in energy than those in Fig.~\ref{fig:fig4} (d).
+With a further increase in $J$ to the singlet phase, both spectra are now sharp and present the typical $S=1$ triplon dispersion in an anisotropic singlet-product paramagnet.
+All of Fig.~\ref{fig:fig4} therefore demonstrates the dynamical signature of the vestigial anyon condensation.